A cystoscopy is a procedure which looks into the bladder with a special telescope called a cystoscope.

-Cystoscopy is usually done as an outpatient or day case.
-This means you should go home the same day.
-It is usually done whilst you are awake.
+Cystoscopy is usually done as an outpatient procedure.
+This means people go home the same day and aren't required to stay overnight.
+It is usually done whilst awake.
 Some people are given a sedative to help them to relax.

-You need to wear a hospital gown and lie on your back on a couch.
-The opening to your urethra (at the end of the penis, or the outside of the vagina) and the nearby skin will be cleaned.
+The opening to the urethra (at the end of the penis, or the outside of the vagina) and the nearby skin will be cleaned.
 Some 'jelly' is then squirted into the opening of the urethra.
 The jelly usually contains a local anaesthetic to numb the lining of the urethra.
 This helps the cystoscope to pass into the urethra with as little discomfort as possible.

 By Cancer Research UK, via Wikimedia Commons

-The doctor will then gently push the cystoscope up into the bladder.
-The doctor will look carefully at the lining of the urethra and bladder.
-Sterile water is passed down a side channel in the cystoscope to fill your bladder slowly.
-This makes it easier for the doctor to see the lining of the bladder.
-As your bladder fills you will feel the urge to pass urine, which may be uncomfortable.
+The cystoscope is then gently pushed up into the bladder and the lining of the urethra and bladder is carefully examined.
+Sterile water is passed down a side channel in the cystoscope to fill the bladder slowly.
+This makes it easier to see the lining of the bladder and the bladder wall.
+As the bladder fills it causes the feeling of a need to pass urine which may be uncomfortable.

-A cystoscopy takes about 5-10 minutes if it is just to look inside the bladder.
-It may last longer if the doctor does a procedure - for example, taking a sample (biopsy) from the lining of the bladder.
 The cystoscope is then gently pulled out.
-Your doctor may tell you what they saw inside your bladder straight after the test.
-If you had a biopsy taken, the sample is sent away to be tested and looked at under a microscope.
-It can take several days for the report of the biopsy to come back to the doctor.
+If a biopsy was taken, the sample would be sent away to be tested and looked at under a microscope.
+It can take several weeks for the report of the biopsy to come back to the doctor.

 In some cases a general anaesthetic is given when a cystoscopy is done, particularly if a rigid cystoscope is used.
 In some cases a spinal anaesthetic is given which numbs all the lower half of the body.

-Also, the urine may look pink due to mild bleeding, particularly if a biopsy was taken.
+For the following 24 hours there may be a mild burning sensation when passing urine and a feeling of a need to pass urine more often than usual.
+The urine may also look pink due to mild bleeding, particularly if a biopsy was taken.

 Rarely, the cystoscope may damage or perforate the bladder.
-After you have had a cystoscopy, tell your doctor if:
+After having a cystoscopy, medical advice should be sought if:

 - Pain or bleeding is severe.

-- Any pain or bleeding lasts longer than two days.
+- Pain or bleeding lasts longer than two days.

-- You develop symptoms of infection, such as a fever.
+- Symptoms of infection develop, such as a fever.